 Alcohol Tobacco and Firearm (ATF) agents testified before Congress about Obama’s Fast and Furious program.
 They said 2500 firearms, including AK 47s and 50 caliber sniper rifles, were allowed to “walk” into the hands of known drug cartel members.
 One of those weapons was used to murder U.S. Border Patrol agent Brian Terry.
 The three ATF whistleblowers were all veteran law enforcement officers.
 They said walking guns into the hands of known criminals was something they had never seen before, or after, Fast and Furious.
 But has Obama or other gun control advocates expressed concern about Fast and Furious?
 Not that I’m aware of.
 Given this blatant double standard, Obama appears to be using the children murdered at Sandy Hook for political gain.

-The Fast and Furious hearing demonstrates Obama’s hypocrisy on the issue of gun control, so I’ve included the opening statements of ATF whistleblowers and the murdered agent’s cousin.
+The opening statements of ATF whistleblowers demonstrate Obama’s gross hypocrisy on the issue of gun control.
 Agent Forcelli said the Department of Justice and Arizona’s US Attorney approved of Fast and Furious, and ”we weren’t giving guns to people who were hunting bear, we were giving guns to people who were killing other humans”.
 Contrary to the left’s portrayal of gun dealers, Agent Forcelli said gun dealers helped the ATF make a lot of cases, but they objected to Fast and Furious because it encouraged the sale of guns to criminals.
 Agents made it clear that existing laws could have prevented all 2500 weapons from getting into the hands of criminals.
 Concerned citizens should email this post to local attorneys, prosecutors, Sheriffs, State Attorneys General and U.S. Attorneys.

 The Bismarck Tribune ran an AP article about Mexican citizens who’ve taken up arms to protect themselves against drug cartels.
 They’ve done so because their government has been unable to protect them.
 In spite of the Mexican government’s ban on citizen ownership of guns, the article said they have “hunting rifles, old pistols, and small bore shotguns”.
 Guess what kinds of weapons the drug cartels have?
 According the the Fast and Furious hearing, drug cartels have heavy caliber, fully automatic machine guns and sniper rifles.
 Organized crime is a growth industry in America and all around the world, so why would U.S. citizens want to put themselves in the same position as these poor Mexican citizens?